Her Campus Logo Her Campus Logo

 A foreign film that, directed in the gloomy Icelandic landscape, follows a secluded couple who recently lost their child.
 Their lives change when one of their lambs gives birth to a hybrid creature, half lamb, half human (and absolutely adorable).
 There isn’t much dialogue, which makes it hard to completely understand what goes down in the later half of the movie (which I won’t spoil).
 Upon further investigation, I found that the creatures involved have to do with Icelandic folklore.
 That being said, it’s not action-packed, but it’s suspenseful.
 The film is filled with metaphors and enough material to dissect and interpret for yourself, making it a very interesting watch!

-Gabriela L. Pérez Vázquez is an editor for UPRM’s Her Campus Chapter.
-For Pérez, joining the team was an important step towards her ultimate career goal: becoming an author and editor.
-Apart from her work in Her Campus, Pérez is a 6th year English major student.
-She is currently in her last academic year, studying Linguistics as her concentration.
-Additionally, she has completed two minors, one in Gender Theory and another in Writing and Communication.
-After graduating, Pérez hopes to continue graduate studies and follow a career in editorial work.
+Gabriela L. Pérez Vázquez was an editor for UPRM’s Her Campus Chapter.
+For Pérez, joining the team was an important step towards her ultimate career goal: becoming a copy editor.
+Apart from her work in Her Campus, Pérez graduated as an English major honor student, Linguistics as her concentration.
+Additionally, she completed two minors, one in Gender Theory and another in Writing and Communication.
+In the future, Pérez hopes to continue graduate studies and follow a career in editorial work.